digitalbazaar/async-node-events/README.md

 use ``emitSync`` to emit ``newListener``, ``removeListener``, and ``maxListenersPassed``.
 Listeners for these events must be synchronous.

-- Credit for the original project goes to @dfellis.
+- Credit for the original project goes to [David Ellis].
-- Improvements and updates by Digital Bazaar.
+- Improvements and updates by [Digital Bazaar].

 ## Install